| Metric | This Period | Prior Year | YoY |

 | Revenue Growth Rate (YoY) | 9.9% | 3.7% (-0.4%–9.3%) | +6.2pt |

-This report was automatically generated by AI analyzing XBRL financial statement data and is intended as an earnings analysis document.
-It does not constitute a recommendation to invest in any specific security.
-Industry benchmarks are compiled by the company from public financial statements as reference information.
-Investment decisions are your responsibility; consult a professional advisor as needed.
+This report was automatically generated by AI analyzing XBRL financial statement data.
+It is not a recommendation to invest in any specific security.
+Industry benchmarks are compiled by the firm based on publicly disclosed financial statements and are provided for reference.
+Investment decisions are your responsibility; please consult professional advisers as needed.